 Repeat the above steps until the desired pressure reading is attained.

-The relief pressure should not exceed 3000 psi/ 207bar.
+The relief pressure should not exceed 3000 psi (2800 psi in single pump units).
 Exceeding this pressure could cause damage to the pump and the hydraulic system.

 Draper Operating Pressure